open-holloway-makers/dehiscent-rpg/README.md

 ##### What's Needed Now? #####

 As the game is still in its baby gro we're not accepting any major additions to mechanics for a while until the balance issues have settled down and the world has been fleshed out a bit more.
-However feel free to suggest any feature requests on the issues page so that they can be discussed by fellow contributers and considered for future
+However feel free to suggest any feature requests on the issues page so that they can be discussed by fellow contributers and considered for future iterations.

-The way mechanics are constructed now might seem a little complex and unclear but check out the existing cells surrounding (0, 0).
-They're a bit rushed and lacking in content, but hopefully will give you a rought idea of how to create a cell, add items, enemies and merchants and resolve combat and transactions and some other tricks.
+Check out the existing cells surrounding (0, 0) to get an idea of how the existing mechanics fit togeether.
+They're a bit rushed and lacking in content, but hopefully will give you a rough idea of how to create a cell, add items, enemies and merchants as well as resolving combat, transactions and some other tricks.

 There are a few places where we really need contributions right now, these are:
   * Creating new cells and building the world!